todbichig/todbichiginput/README.md

 ###### Step 1
 Add the keyboard td to usr/share/X11/xkb/symbols
 ###### Step 2
 Then add the following to evdev.xml, located in usr/share/X11/xkb/rules.
-Now restart your computer, and it should work!

 ```
     <layout>